Water Levels

 • Dead pool — 3,370 feet.
 Below this, water can no longer pass through the dam’s outlets by gravity at all.

-Both, on a schedule.
-Lake Powell almost always rises in late spring and early summer as mountain snowpack melts, then falls through late summer, fall, and winter.
-A single strong snow year can add dozens of feet: the exceptional 2023 snowpack lifted Powell roughly 50 feet off its April 2023 record low.
-Whether those gains hold depends on the next winter — which is the subject of Will Lake Powell fill back up?
+Both rising and falling, on a schedule.
+Lake Powell almost always rises in late spring and early summer as mountain snowpack melts, then falls through late summer, fall, and winter as releases continue and inflow drops.
+A single strong snow year can add dozens of feet: the exceptional 2023 snowpack lifted Powell roughly 65 feet off its April 2023 record low.

 Sources